radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

     >[!warning] The silent installer does not validate property values in the properties file.
 Invalid values may cause the installation to fail.
 Verify your property values prior to executing the silent install command.

     >[!warning] Instancemanager must be executable.
-To set instancemanager.sh to executable, run Chmod a+x instanceManager.sh (Cd /opt/radiantone/vds/bin/).

-    >[!warning] The keytool must be executable.
-To set the keytool as executable, run Chmode a+x keytool (Cd opt/radiantone/vds/jdk/bin/).
+To set instancemanager.sh to executable, run chmod a+x instanceManager.sh (cd /opt/radiantone/vds/bin/). <br> <br>  The keytool must be executable.
+To set the keytool as executable, run chmod a+x keytool (cd opt/radiantone/vds/jdk/bin/).

 5. From a command prompt, navigate to <RLI_HOME>/bin folder and use the following syntax to install RadiantOne using the properties file that was customized in step 4 above.